Pzlipzli/CCD_ADMM/README.md

 # CCD_ADMM Algorithm
 This is an optimization class.
-You can use this class to reduce the risk of your asset portfolio.
+You can use this class to reduce the risk of your asset portfolio by changing the weights of each asset.

 To apply this class, you need a df with signal of the history and one of today.